ISP-SST/sst_archive/docs/SYSTEM_CONCEPTS.md

    will therefore be removed from the SVO as well

 This script is meant to be run recurringly to ensure consistency between local archive and SVO.

+## E-mail (re-)verification

+As an added level of security, any user that signs up in the system must have a valid e-mail address.
+This is enforced using the standard procedure of sending a verification e-mail to the user with a link that the user must click in order for the account to be allowed to log in.
+This functionality is largely offered by the 3rd party app `django-allauth`.

+In addition to the initial e-mail verification phase, custom extensions to the verification system also require the user to renew verifications.
+This is done to ensure that the user in the system still has access to the e-mail account in question.
+E-mail verifications are currently set to expire every 12 weeks, though this can be changed in the settings file.

+In certain scenarios it can be helpful to disable the e-mail re-verification requirement.
+For example, if a user account is created for an entire organization instead of for an individual it might make more sense to disable e-mail re-verification and allow the organization to handle distribution of the credentials for this account in a responsible manner.